Yahgan language

-Yahgan or Yagán (also spelled Yaghan, Jagan, Iakan, and also known as Yámana, Háusi Kúta, or Yágankuta), is an extinct language that was one of the indigenous languages of Tierra del Fuego, spoken by the Yaghan people.
-It was regarded as a language isolate, although some linguists have attempted to relate it to Kawésqar and Chono.
+Yahgan or Yagán (also spelled Yaghan, Jagan, Iakan, and also known as Yámana, Háusi Kúta, or Yágankuta) is an extinct language that is one of the indigenous languages of Tierra del Fuego, spoken by the Yahgan people.
+It is regarded as a language isolate, although some linguists have attempted to relate it to Kawésqar and Chono.

 Yahgan was also spoken briefly on Keppel Island in the Falkland Islands at a missionary settlement.
-In 2017, Chile's National Corporation of Indigenous Development convened a workshop to plan an educational curriculum in the Yagán language, and in June 2019 it plans to inaugurate a language nest in the community of Bahía Mejillones, near Puerto Williams.
-The government also funded the publication of a "concise and illustrated dictionary" of the Yagán language.
+In 2017, Chile's National Corporation of Indigenous Development convened a workshop to plan an educational curriculum in the Yahgan language, and in June 2019 it planned to inaugurate a language nest in the community of Bahía Mejillones, near Puerto Williams.
+The government also funded the publication of a "concise and illustrated dictionary" of the Yahgan language.

 Following the death of Cristina Calderón (1928–2022) of Villa Ukika on Navarino Island, Chile, no native speakers of Yahgan remain.

 Phonology

 Vowels

 There are three analyses of the phonological system of Yahgan, which differ in many details from one another.
-The oldest analysis is from the 19th century (pre-phonological era), by Thomas Bridges (1894); from the middle of the 20th century by Haudricourt (1952) and Holmer (1953); and towards the end of the 20th century, the last phonological studies were made on this moribund language by Guerra Eissmann (1990), Salas y Valencia (1990), and Aguilera (2000).
+The oldest analysis is Thomas Bridges' dictionary (1894) based on the English Phonotypic Alphabet; from the middle of the 20th century by Haudricourt (1952) and Holmer (1953); and towards the end of the 20th century, by Guerra Eissmann (1990), Salas y Valencia (1990), and Aguilera (2000).